Q: What are Closing Costs?

 Yes you can.
 Remember, the higher the rate, the lower the closing costs.
 Your Loan Officer will be happy to discuss your range of options, and compare those options based on your short- and long-term goals.

 There is no one right answer.
-Your loan officer can help you weigh the pros and cons of each strategy to determine the best approach based on personal factors such as how long you plan to stay in the home and how much you have in savings.
+Your loan officer can help you weigh the pros and cons of each strategy based on personal factors such as how long you plan to stay in the home and how much you have in savings.

 They may.
 Lender and Brokerage fees can vary slightly from shop to shop.
 Also, when visiting a retail bank for a loan, the fees you will be shown to complete the loan will cover the same services, but may have different names.
-The most important thing when choosing a mortgage broker is confidence and clear communication in the relationship.
+In our opinion, the most important thing when choosing a mortgage advisor is clear communication and confidence in the relationship.